Western Australia travel restrictions: Where you can go in October 2020

 - Transwa: AvonLink, MerrendinLink, Australind and Prospector services are running as normal.

-- Indian Pacific: Journeys are suspended until 31 August 2020, however, bookings are open for April-November 2021.
+- Indian Pacific: Journeys are suspended until further notice.
+Bookings are open for April-November 2021.

 Ready to explore Western Australia?
 Check out the latest deals